Alternative jobs for youth

 • Our Objective

-To co-create innovative, land-independent livelihood pathways with youth and young-headed households in the Masoala buffer zone — reducing pressure on natural resources while strengthening local economic resilience.
+Co-creating practical, land-independent livelihood pathways with young people and youth-headed households in the Masoala buffer zone—reducing pressure on natural resources while building more resilient local economies.

 • Figures